Makster04/All_Machine_Learning/(KEY)PART2_Scikit_vs_StatsModel.md

 Generate the summary table for your model.
 Then, comment on the p-values associated with the various features you chose.

+Summary
 ```
-## Summary table

-# Highly significant variables: Pclass, Age, Sex_male (p-value < 0.05)
+- Highly significant variables: Pclass, Age, Sex_male (p-value < 0.05)
-# Not significant variables: Fare, Embarked_Q, and Embarked_S (p-value > 0.05)
+- Not significant variables: Fare, Embarked_Q, and Embarked_S (p-value > 0.05)
-# Marginally significant: SibSp (p-value = 0.041)
+- Marginally significant: SibSp (p-value = 0.041)

-## The model suggests that factors like class, age, and gender have a notable impact on survival, while others like fare and embarkation port do not contribute significantly.
+The model suggests that factors like class, age, and gender have a notable impact on survival, while others like fare and embarkation port do not contribute significantly.

 ```